Employee wins pregnancy discrimination and disability discrimination claims against local authority (Onigbanjo v London Borough of Croydon)

 - A failure to adjust her work duties in line with GP advice

 - A failure to move her to office-based work to avoid travelling and the risk of working with violent children

 - A failure to provide a suitable office environment from 16 June 2016

 - A failure to implement a phased return to work

 - The events that occurred during the hearing on 8 April 2016

-The Tribunal upheld Ms Ognibanjo’s claim in respect of the allegation that LBC had failed to carry out a pregnancy-specific risk assessment with a reasonable time.
+The Tribunal upheld Ms Ognibanjo’s claim for pregnancy discrimination in respect of the allegation that LBC had failed to carry out a pregnancy-specific risk assessment with a reasonable time.
 The Tribunal held that, following O’Neill v Buckinghamshire County Council ( IRLR 384, EAT), LBC were aware that she was pregnant, her work was of a nature that could involve harm or danger to the health and safety of a new or expectant mother, and that the risk arose from work processes or conditions.

 Our solicitors’ view on Onigbanjo v London Borough of Croydon

 Chris Hadrill, a specialist employment solicitor at Redmans, commented on the case: “Employers must ensure that all reasonably practicable steps are taken to protect employees’ health and safety in the workplace – a failure to do so could not only render employers liable to personal injury claims but, potentially, as in this case, also expose them to discrimination claims”.

 The judgment of the Employment Tribunal can be found here.